 Review a Plat Map

 A plat map shows property outlines for an entire neighborhood or area.
 On a standard residential street, you can expect to see rectangles all about the same size lined up on each side of the street, which signify each privately owned property.
 Every individual property will be labeled with an identifying number, which is the parcel number assigned when the lots were planned for separate sale and follow surrounding parcel numbers in numerical order.
 Your deed should note the parcel number, but you can typically find the parcel information if you look up your home through your local assessor’s office.
+The plat map is also your best bet to find your property lines online, as your assessor’s office may provide plat map snapshots through its website.

 Spot Survey Markers